ac4lt/autonomous-nina-sequence/README.md

  While NINA 3 is in early release as of November 2023, it has proved quite stable for me.
 However, as of this pont in time, it should be considered beta software at best. *Be aware that it is a rapidly mvoing project and that problems likely will occur*.

  ## NINA Plugin Requirements
-- Target Scheduler plugin
+- Target Scheduler
-- Scheduler Powerups plugin
+- Scheduler Powerups
 - Connector plugin

-## NINA Plugins Soft Requirements

-- Discord Alerts plugin
+- Discord Alerts[^1]
-- Smart Meridian Flip plugin
+- Smart Meridian Flip[^2]
+- Astro-Physics Tools[^3]

- You could replace the instructions that send notifications to Discord with another alerting plugin (like **Ground Station**) or remove those instructions if notifications are not needed.
-Similarly if you don't plan to take advantage of the **Smert Meridian Flip** plugin then you can replace the **Smart Meridian Flip** trigger with the standard NINA **Meridian Flip** trigger.
+[^1]: You could replace the instructions that send notifications to Discord with another alerting plugin (like **Ground Station**) or remove those instructions if notifications are not needed.
+[^2]: If you don't plan to take advantage of the **Smert Meridian Flip** plugin then you can replace the **Smart Meridian Flip** trigger with the standard NINA **Meridian Flip** trigger.
+Or create a configuration file for Smart Meridian Flip that flips at a fixed time (e.g. 10 minutes past the meridian) for each declination.
+[^3]: The sequence only uses the plugin to start he APCC program.

+The first three plugins are initegral to the structure of the sequence.
+The others are particular to the way the teams using the sequence are using NINA.
+While the instuctions from Smart Mridian Flip and Astro-Physics Tools are confined to specific spots and not numerous, the Discord Alerts instructions are used throughout the sequence.
+While it is definitely possible to remove them or replace them with instructions from another notification plugin, it would be fairly tedious to do.

  ## Equipment Requirements (from NINA's equipment tab)